 Each of the 50 workshops will focus on a different topic such as stress management, math anxiety, and learning strategies that can help launch you to success.
 At the end, make sure to download the action plan.
 Each action plan is designed to help you reflect on what you learned in the workshop and decide how to use the information to step up your academic game.

-Advisors can do a lot more than help you pick out classes for the next semester.
+Advisers can do far more than help you pick out classes for the next semester.
 They’re knowledgeable about campus resources, different major options, and much more.
-Talking with your academic advisor can help you think about the big picture and which path is right for you.
-You can find your academic advisor at the top of your DegreeWorks.
+Talking with your academic adviser can help you think about the big picture and which path is right for you.
+You can find your academic adviser at the top of your DegreeWorks.

 7. Take a mid-semester course.